307,762 people live in St. Paul, where the median age is 33.5 and the average individual income is $41,594. Data provided by the U.S. Census Bureau.

 View St. Paul ListingsThere's plenty to do around St. Paul, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Cafeto Shop, The Salsa Spot, and El Rancherito.
+Explore popular things to do in the area, including The Salsa Spot, Otis Family Farm, and Ali Baba Grill.

 | Name | Category | Distance | Reviews |